lorikayman/RebisTheory/rebis_theory.md

 - [Owlite shield](https://wiki.spiralknights.com/Owlite_Shield)
 - [Grey Feather set](https://wiki.spiralknights.com/Grey_Feather_Mantle)

 After the Fallen was banished, after Almire had fallen, and after Legion of Ur was sealed, within this relatively stable period of time, Kat tribe emerges.

 But, to touch upon Philoso one last time.
-We propose, that exactly his discoveries after Legion of Ur was sealed, led to the discovery of the Nameless realm, based on the presence of Crest of Ur in alchemy of the Chaos Cloak, with the present imagery of the antique evil eye, seen in heavy statue.
-The very fact that is is stated to be forbidden, seems to us as the invention too dangerous even for the heavenly kingdom.
-As we touched on the curse here, [Avenger](https://wiki.spiralknights.com/Avenger) we believe also belong to the time the Valkyries invaded underworld and sealed the Legion of Ur: `A holy sword created in another time to arm knights who fought against the legions of the Underworld`.
+We propose, that exactly his discoveries after Legion of Ur was sealed, led to the discovery of the Nameless Realm, based on the presence of Crest of Ur in alchemy of the [Chaos Cloak](https://wiki.spiralknights.com/Chaos_Cloak), with the present _imagery of the antique evil eye_, seen in heavy statue.
+The very fact that is is _stated to be forbidden_, seems to us as the invention too dangerous even for the heavenly kingdom.

-This leads to a specific point in time, which marks introduction of the evil eye, in the form of the dread seal, to heavenly kingdom in such a manner that would allow for its practical usage.
-Considering this, we propose that the sealed sword was the point when those researchers began, as it is less advanced, and has the same paper dread seal, similar to Lumber's dread seal, which, as we discussed, was constructed by gremlins, who also work with shadow damage, but to a far lesser extent.
-The nature of sealed sword, its upgrades is one of more notable element to the nature of curse overall as well as more direct depictions of capacity and limits to transform and reapply it in same manner - like the Divine Avenger alchemy path.
+This leads to a specific point in time, which marks introduction of the evil eye in the form of [Dread Seal](https://wiki.spiralknights.com/Dread_Seal).
+This should align with the creation of [Avenger](https://wiki.spiralknights.com/Avenger), as it would be created from the [Sealed Sword](https://wiki.spiralknights.com/Sealed_Sword), supposedly stollen [Gran Faust](https://wiki.spiralknights.com/Gran_Faust) (` that hasn't stopped Devilites from treasuring these rare blades even more highly than their meager vacation time` - [Gran Faust](https://wiki.spiralknights.com/Gran_Faust)), as it is deeply tied to curse.
+And, Sealed Sword was sealed with the same [paper dread seal as Lumbers](https://wiki.spiralknights.com/File:Monster-Redward.png), who, as we discussed, were constructed by gremlins, who also work with shadow damage, but to a far lesser extent.

+The nature of Sealed Sword, its upgrades is one of more notable element to the nature of curse overall as well as more direct depictions of capacity and limits to transform and reapply it in same manner - like the Divine Avenger alchemy path.

 Application and origin of the [Dread Seal](https://wiki.spiralknights.com/Dread_Seal) will be covered in consideration of Carnavons, which will be analyzed later in the context of Shadow Lairs.

 #### Siege of the Academy

-At some point, Owlites encountered the Kat Tribe.
+At some point, Owlites had encountered the Kat Tribe.
 The reason of this conflict can be established mainly through the remains of Kat Tribe in the form of summoned Black Kats.
 Owlites are at war with the Kat Tribe.

 Owlites are related to vengeance, which, considering their relation to valkyries, is fitting ([Grey Owlite Shield](https://wiki.spiralknights.com/Grey_Owlite_Shield))